 It is sometimes necessary to apply topical corticosteroids (e.g. hydrocortisone), as these reduce inflammation in the skin.

-Topical steroids are safe to use but always follow the prescribed instructions making sure you understand which areas you apply the cream to.
-If you have any questions, then ask your treating doctor or nurse for further advice and information.
+Topical steroids are safe to use but it is important to always follow the instructions provided, making sure you understand which areas you apply the cream to.
+If you have any questions, then ask your doctor or nurse for further advice and information.

-Steroid creams only need to be applied to the areas of skin which are flaring up.
+Steroid creams only need to be applied to the inflamed areas of skin.
 One finger tip of cream (where the cream is squeezed along the finger tip as far as the first joint) is usually enough to cover an area of skin twice the size of an adult’s hand.

-Sometimes, you may need to use bandages (known as wet wraps) for your child.
-These are used if a child has not responded to the usual topical application of emollients or steroids.
-Wet wraps can also be useful if the child suffers from itch at night and cannot sleep; the wraps allow them to have a better quality of sleep during times when the eczema is particularly bad.
-There are various ways of applying these bandages and your nurse or doctor will be able to demonstrate the best way of application.
+Sometimes, you may need to use special pyjama-like garments (known as ‘wet wraps’) for your child.
+These are used if a child has not responded to the usual topical application of emollients and steroids.
+Wet wraps can also be useful if the child suffers from itch at night and cannot sleep.
+The wraps allow them to have a better quality of sleep during times when the eczema is particularly bad.
+There are various ways of applying these garments and your nurse or doctor will be able to demonstrate the best way of application.

 It important to follow the advice of your treating practitioner for the length of time of wet wrap treatment, and it is a good idea to have your child’s skin re-assessed when the treatment comes to an end.

 Calcineurin inhibitors are an alternative to steroid creams.
 There are two different preparations, Tacrolimus (0.03% and 0.1%) and 1% Pimecrolimus (also known as Protopic® and Elidel®), licensed for use in children over the age of two.
 Like steroid creams, they reduce the skin inflammation and can lessen itching.